First-Time Travel Get a Travel Card

 - Below, look for a “Find Learning” search box.

 - Select “Temporary Duty (TDY) Travel Training”, and then Start course.

 - Once completed there is a second training to take.
 Return to the “Find Learning” search box and search for “travel card”.

-- Select “GSA Travel Card Training”, and then Start course.
+- Select “GSA Travel Card Curricula”, and then Start course.